TomHuynhSG/code-base-summarizer-llm/README.md

     **Note for macOS/Linux users:** You might need to use `sudo` if you encounter permission errors:
     ```bash
     sudo npm install -g .
+    # OR
+    sudo npm link
     ```

+    **Troubleshooting:**
+    If you encounter a "Cannot find module" error when running the `summarize` command, make sure you've installed the dependencies first with `npm install` before installing the package globally.

 3.  **Setup for LLM Integration (Optional):**
     If you plan to use the `--llm` functionality with OpenAI, you need an API key.